stephenhu/congqian-api/docs/jobs.md

 ### artisan

-artisans provide a certain service like carpentry, cooking, cleaning, entertainment, etc.  each municipal will have varying degrees of need for artisans based on
+artisans provide a certain service like carpentry, cooking, cleaning, entertainment, mining, etc.  each municipal will have varying degrees of need for artisans based on

 ## job types